 30. Can Massachusetts state courts seal cases from federal court or other states?
 23 TAX CREDITS 31.
 Are tax credits available to employers who hire people with criminal records?
 23 BOSTON CORI ORDINANCE AND OTHER CORI HIRING ORDINANCES 32.
 What does the Boston CORI ordinance or similar ordinances do to protect me from discrimination based on my CORI when I apply for a job working for the City of Boston or its vendors?
-24 APPENDIX 1: LEGAL HELP FOR LOW INCOME PEOPLE .25 APPENDIX 2: FORMS 26

-- CORI Request Form
+24 based of this continuent apply for a job working for the city of boston of its vendors: 24 APPENDIX 1: LEGAL HELP FOR LOW INCOME PEOPLE .25 APPENDIX 2: FORMS 26 CORI Request Form

 - Affidavit of Indigency (for waiver of fee)

 - Petition to Seal (by mail)

 - Petition to Court to Seal (for use in court)

 - Juvenile Record Request form

 - CORI Self-Audit form (to see who checked your CORI)

 - Complaint form (to correct CORI mistakes)

 - Complaint form (improper use or access to CORI)

 - Petition to Expunge (Juvenile/under age 21 cases-submitted to comm. of probation)

 - Petition to Expunge (filed in the court)